Dr. Doni Wilson discusses leaky gut, how it makes MTHFR worse, how it affects methylation, and easy steps to recovery.

 - Autoimmunity – such as Hashimoto’s and Rheumatoid arthritis

 As the problem worsens, you may also experience histamine intolerance, which goes beyond basic food sensitivities, leading to allergic reactions like hives.
-Now the body is giving even stronger indications that something is wrong.
 And, because SAM is needed to help break down histamine, MTHFR SNPs also make histamine intolerance more likely.

 At this stage, there will also be more severe imbalances in the gut bacteria in the microbiome.
 That is because the gut bacteria require a healthy gut lining in order to thrive.
-When leaky gut exists, the gut bacteria have a harder time staying balanced, and the wrong bacteria begin to thrive, which creates a new chain of symptoms.
+When leaky gut exists, the gut bacteria have a harder time staying balanced, and the wrong bacteria begin to thrive, creating even more symptoms, such as bloating.

 How Endotoxins Can Make You Feel Ill